pdmosses/mfps2026-agda/docs/index.md

 - denotations are defined in λ-notation, and functions are continuous;
 - the isomorphisms between domains and their definitions are left implicit.

-## Domains in Agda

-In Agda, the [DomainTheory] modules from the [TypeTopology] library provide well-developed support for domains.

-- Domains `D` are tuples `(⟪D⟫, ⊥, _⊑_, axioms)` where:

-  - `⟪D⟫` is a type of elements,
-  - `⊥` is a distinguished element of `⟪D⟫`,
-  - `_⊑_` is a partial order on `⟪D⟫`, and
-  - `axioms` prove that `(⟪D⟫, _⊑_)` is a directed-complete poset (dcpo) with `⊥` least.

-- Continuous functions `c` from domain `D` to domain `E`  are pairs `(f, axioms)` where:

-  - `f` is an underlying function from `⟪D⟫` to `⟪E⟫`, and
-  - `axioms` prove that `f` preserves limits of directed sets.

-- Domains are defined recursively as bilimits of diagrams.

-- Elements of domains are defined in λ-notation, where:

-  - λ-abstractions need to be paired with continuity proofs,
-  - applications need to select the underlying functions, and
-  - the isomorphisms between domains and their definitions are explicit.

-  Such requirements give significant pragmatic issues: explicit continuity proofs are generally tedious to formulate (and subsequently read); and the notation for pairing and selection prevents direct embedding in Agda of λ-notation from denotational definitions.

 ## Postulating Domains in Agda

-The purpose of this repository is to experiment with defining denotational semantics more straightforwardly in Agda.
+The purpose of this repository is to experiment with defining denotational semantics straightforwardly in Agda.

+The current examples use *postulated* domain constructors and associated operations declared in the [Notation] module and its submodules.
-The current examples use *postulates*, and some of the postulates are inconsistent with a classical set-theoretic interpretation of Agda.
+Some of the postulates are inconsistent with a classical set-theoretic interpretation of Agda.

-### Implementing Synthetic Domain Theory
+### Implementing Synthetic Domain Theory in Agda

-An implementation of *Synthetic Domain Theory* (SDT) in Agda would address the pragmatic issues with using the [DomainTheory] modules from the [TypeTopology] library.
+An implementation of *Synthetic Domain Theory* (SDT) in Agda would allow domain constructors and associated operations to be defined from a smaller collection of postulates that are known to have a model.

 From the abstract of [Formalizing Synthetic Domain Theory] by Bernhard Reus (J. Automated Reasoning, 1999):